HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             }
         }

-**NB:** The `id` attribute is **not** included in JSON schemas in GitHub, but rather is inserted automatically at the time schemas are published to the HCA metadata standard on schema.humancellatlas.org.
+**NB:** The `id` attribute is **not** included in JSON schemas in GitHub.
+Instead, it is inserted automatically at the time schemas are published to the HCA metadata standard on schema.humancellatlas.org.

 Example: